the-crypt-keeper/can-ai-code/README.md

 ## News

+**8/1** Evaluate Llama-3-Instruct 8B and 70B with AQLM-2bit.
+Very slow.
+8B is badly damaged.

 **8/1** Evaluate Mistral-Large-2402 with GPTQ and AWQ, both are excellent.

 **8/1** Evaluate Llama-3.1-Instruct 8B FP16, 70B GPTQ and AWQ with latest vLLM.